 Gastrointestinal (GI) or renal HCO3− loss

 Normal anion gap metabolic acidosis is also called hyperchloremic acidosis because the kidneys reabsorb chloride (Cl−) instead of reabsorbing HCO3−.

 Many GI secretions are rich in HCO3− (eg, biliary, pancreatic, and intestinal fluids); loss due to diarrhea, tube drainage, or fistulas can cause acidosis.
-In ureterosigmoidostomy (insertion of ureters into the sigmoid colon after obstruction or cystectomy), the colon secretes and loses HCO3− in exchange for urinary Cl− and absorbs urinary ammonium, which dissociates into ammonia (NH3+) and hydrogen ion (H+).
+In ureterosigmoidostomy (insertion of ureters into a section of sigmoid colon after obstruction or cystectomy), the colon secretes and loses HCO3− in exchange for urinary chloride (Cl−) and absorbs urinary ammonium, which dissociates into ammonia (NH3+) and hydrogen ion (H+).

 Mild acidemia is itself asymptomatic.
 More severe acidemia (pH < 7.10) may cause nausea, vomiting, and malaise.
-Symptoms may appear at higher pH if acidosis develops rapidly.
+Symptoms may occur at higher pH if acidosis develops rapidly.

 The most characteristic sign is hyperpnea (long, deep breaths at a normal rate), reflecting a compensatory increase in alveolar ventilation; this hyperpnea is not accompanied by a feeling of dyspnea.